One dead, one injured after Oneida home explosion

 News At Other State Sites:

-- Police called suspect in newsroom rampage no threat in 20135 hours ago
+- Defendant in newsroom rampage was investigated 5 years ago7 hours ago

-- Showers and storms tonight and Sunday will bring some relief from the heat6 hours ago
+- Wisconsin man charged in $30 million luxury car fraud scheme9 hours ago

-- Body pulled out of Wisconsin River in Stevens Point is that of woman8 hours ago
+- Body pulled out of Wisconsin River in Stevens Point is that of woman22 hours ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.